 This step should take around 20 minutes and they will probably ask you some motivational questions, e.g. why are you applying for this particular role, or why are you interested in working for Deloitte.
-These questions are designed to help assess how well you match to the key competencies that Deloitte are looking for, so you should keep these in mind when giving your answers:
+These questions are designed to help assess how well you match the key competencies that Deloitte is looking for, so you should keep these in mind when giving your answers:

 - Achievement of goals

 The immersive online assessment is what Deloitte call the psychometric testing portion of their application process.
 Depending on the role and department you are applying for, you will be assessed on situational judgement, numerical reasoning and verbal reasoning.
 It is highly recommended you complete these online tests in one sitting.